 Mark Dmytruk is President of inVentiv Health Patient Outcomes, a sub-segment of the inVentiv Health Commercial segment.
 He is based at inVentiv Health’s headquarters in Burlington, Massachusetts.

-inVentiv Health Patient Outcomes provides a broad range of services relating to patient adherence, patient reimbursement and financial assistance, disease management and cost containment, accountable care solutions, and risk management consulting. inVentiv companies operating under this sub-segment include Adheris, inVentiv Patient Access Solutions and ParagonRx.
+inVentiv Health Patient Outcomes provides a broad range of services relating to patient adherence, patient reimbursement and financial assistance, disease management and cost containment, accountable care solutions, and risk management consulting. inVentiv companies operating under this sub-segment include Adheris Health and inVentiv Patient Access Solutions.